Frequently Asked Questions

 How should I prepare for my session?

-- If possible, do a gentle peeling or exfoliation of the area a day or two before.
-This makes the skin smoother, the session easier for both you and the artist, and can help the overall result.
+- If possible, do a gentle scrub/peeling of the area a day or two before your appointment.
+This makes the skin smoother, the session easier for both of us and the final result better.

-If you have any medical conditions or take medication, mention them when you book.
+If you have chronic conditions or take medication, please mention this when you book so I can better take care of your safety.

 Can I bring snacks or order food during the session?

 Yes.
-For longer sessions we encourage you to bring snacks and drinks.
-You will also be able to order food from nearby restaurants during breaks.
+For longer sessions I encourage you to bring snacks and drinks.
+During breaks there will also be a chance to order food from nearby restaurants.

-Just let us know if you need a short food or coffee break.
-We are used to it.
+Just let me know if you need a short break for food or coffee.
+I am used to it.

 What should I wear?

-Wear loose and comfortable clothing that allows easy access to the area we are tattooing.
-It is best to wear dark clothes or items that you do not mind getting ink or ointment on.
+Wear loose, comfortable clothing that makes it easy to access the area to be tattooed.
+Ideally choose dark clothes or items you will not mind if they get a bit of ink or ointment on them.

 For example: